 EBODAC is currently supporting the EBOVAC-Salone clinical trial in Kambia District, Sierra Leone, and is using this opportunity to evaluate the three levers it has developed:

 All components of the EBODAC platform are designed and developed to allow rapid scale-up should there be a need to eventually deploy a licensed vaccine.

 The EBODAC consortium held a symposium on Communications, Community Engagement and Technologies in Ebola Clinical Trials on 20/21 February 2017.
-More information is available here.
+Read more about the symposium here.